 Medical Marijuana For Glaucoma

-The use of marijuana and its medical benefits has long been a controversial issue.
+The use of medical marijuana for glaucoma and its medical benefits has long been a controversial issue.
 Several states and countries have already recognized its medical use and have made moves for its legalization, but others remain ambivalent and find the legalization debatable due to its pros and cons.

 Several clinical trials were conducted and studies are still being made to explore the safety and efficacy of marijuana use for the treatment of several disorders.
 Currently, the use of marijuana for treatment of multiple sclerosis (MS) symptoms, neurodegenerative disorders (e.g. Huntington disease, Parkinson disease, Alzheimer’s disease), and other neurological disorders (e.g. Tourette syndrome, Cervical dystonia, Epilepsy) is being continuously studied upon.

-In the field of Ophthalmology, marijuana’s role in the treatment of glaucoma has been long discussed and been a subject of studies.
+In the field of Ophthalmology, marijuana’s role in the glaucoma treatment has been long discussed and been a subject of studies.
 Its effects on vision have also been explored.

 Getting high on weed